Turtles come in a variety of different sizes, from the minute to the enormous. These mind-blowing facts about large turtles will leave you astonished!

 They are currently listed as an endangered species, and their numbers in the Pacific Ocean have plummeted fast.
 The biggest reason for many leatherbacks’ shortened lives is from human activity.
 Examples include harvesting leatherback eggs for exotic dishes and food or being struck by boats or caught in fishing nets.

-The Biggest Land Dweller – The Galapagos Tortoise
+The Largest Land Tortoise – The Galapagos Tortoise

 Initially made famous from Darwin’s The Origin of Species, the chelonoidis nigra, otherwise known as the Galapagos tortoise, lives in the beautiful Galapagos Islands off the western coast of South America, is the largest land chelonian on record.